pm831/chicago-crime-severity-modeling/README.md

 ### Summary:
 The bottom-line goal is to figure out specific Chicago Zips with the highest number of crimes reported within a period of time.
 Up on the User Interface, there is a 'date range' slicer to which the user can select the appropriate time frame.
 To drill down, there is a 'Primary Type' slicer which defines the type of crime.
 To test the severity of the crime, there are the 'Arrest?' and Domestic? slicers.
 To figure out what type of location crime happened, there is the 'Location' slicer.
 When the end-user clicks on one of the options, the entire dashboard/UI drills down further to get into the point of interest, including the 'Word Cloud' and 'Heat Map'.
 The word cloud provides a more detailed description of the crime.
 The Heat Map provides the latitude and longitude coordinates of the zip as well as a special color scheme.
 The higher the number of crimes in the zip, the bigger and darker the circle.
 So from a simple 'business' perspective, the problem solving process to decrease the rate of a particular type of crime within a Zip/Area would start at the aforementioned.

+### Data Curation Process:

+The two classification algorithms I used were Random Forest and AdaBoost.
+The Random Forest is a bagging technique where a certain number of decision trees are grown on different subsets of the training data.
+It is also known to have low bias and high variance and has an equal amount of say in the final decision in modeling.

 Categorical slicers include Primary Type, ID, Case Number, Arrest?, Domestic?, Location, Numerical slicer includes the 'date range' (where you can slide accordingly)
 Primary Type: